How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: Introduction

 \section{Introduction}

-The last decades have witnessed a significant progress in machine learning with applications in high-stake decision making, such as college admission~\cite{martinez2021using}, recidivism prediction~\cite{tollenaar2013method}, job applications~\cite{ajunwa2016hiring} etc. In such applications, the deployed machine learning classifier often demonstrate bias towards certain demographic groups involved in the data~\cite{dwork2012fairness}.
-For example, a classifier deciding the eligibility of college admission may offer more admission to White-male candidates than to Black-female candidates\textemdash possibly because of the historical bias in the admission data, or the accuracy-centric learning objective of the classifier, or a combination of both~\cite{berk2019accuracy,landy1978correlates,zliobaite2015relation}.
-Following such phenomena, multiple fairness metrics, such as \textit{statistical parity}, \textit{equalized odds}, \textit{predictive parity} etc, have been proposed to quantify the bias of the classifier on a dataset.
-For example, if the classifier in college admission demonstrates a {statistical parity} of $ 0.6 $, it means that White-male candidates are offered admission $ 60\% $ more than Black-female candidates~\cite{besse2021survey,feldman2015certifying,garg2020fairness}.
+The past few decades have witnessed a remarkable advancement in the field of machine learning, with its applications encompassing crucial decision-making processes such as college admissions~\cite{martinez2021using}, recidivism prediction~\cite{tollenaar2013method}, job applications~\cite{ajunwa2016hiring}, and more.
+In such applications, the deployed machine learning classifier often demonstrates bias towards certain demographic groups present in the data~\cite{dwork2012fairness}.
+For instance, a machine learning classifier employed in college admissions may show a disproportionate preference for White-male candidates over Black-female candidates.
+This can occur due to historical biases present in the admission data, the classifier's accuracy-focused learning objective, or a combination of the two~\cite{landy1978correlates,zliobaite2015relation,berk2019accuracy}.
+Following such phenomena, multiple group-based fairness metrics, such as \textit{statistical parity}, \textit{equalized odds}, \textit{predictive parity}, etc.\ have been proposed to quantify the bias of the classifier on a dataset.
+For example, a statistical parity of $ 0.6 $ for the college admission classifier would indicate that White-male candidates are offered admission $ 60\% $ more frequently than Black-female candidates~\cite{garg2020fairness,besse2021survey}.